astronomer/docs/software/migrate-to-runtime.md

 Migrating a Deployment to Astro Runtime is similar to the standard upgrade process.
 There are no known disruptions when migrating a Deployment from AC to the equivalent version of Astro Runtime.

-## Differences between Astro Runtime and AC
+## Differences between Astro Runtime and Astronomer Certified

-Functionally, Runtime images are similar to Certified images.
+Functionally, Runtime images are similar to AC images.
 They both include:

 - Timely support for new patch, minor, and major versions of Apache Airflow.
 - Support lifecycles that extend beyond those offered by the open source community.